zebluim/I2GDS2024/RNA_g2/README.md

 # Set up RNA2-seq environment

-It is recomended to install these programs with conda in a single environment prior to beining to procced
+It is recomended to install these programs with conda in a single environment prior to beining to procced To install the minimum programs needed in a conda enviroment run
 ```
 conda create -N RNA2-seq
 conda activate RNA2-seq